Daphlapur State

-Daphlapur State, also spelled Daflepur, was a Hindu petty princely state of British India.
+Daphalapur State, also spelled Dafalapur, was a Hindu petty princely state of British India.
 It was a former Maratha territory, one of the former Southern Maratha Jagirs (feudal estates).

 Daphlapur State and neighbouring Jath State were the only two states belonging to the Bijapur Agency under the Bombay Presidency, which later would become part of the colonial Deccan States Agency.

 The state had six villages with an area of only 249 km2 and a population of 6,006 inhabitants in 1881.

 History

 The state was founded in 1680 as Daphlapur.
+Akalkot, Aundh, Bhor, Daphlapur, Jath, and Phaltan, which were Jagirs of Satara State, became tributaries to the British when Satara state was abolished in 1849.
 Following British rule in the area it came under the collector of Bijapur District, together with larger Jath State.
 The third widow of the last ruler, Ranibai Lakshmibai Saheb, died without succession and the dynasty line of the state became extinguished.
 Then Daphlapur ended up being annexed by Jath State on 27 January 1917.

+The Chavan (Daphales) of Jath were one of the oldest and high caste Maratha noble families of the Deccan.
+Initially the Chavans were the Patil of Daphalapur.
+This role of the Chavans has been confirmed by Grand Duff.